TrackPolitics logoTrackPolitics

 Key Points

-• Establishes the Trade Remedies Authority (TRA) and its powers to investigate unfair trading practices and recommend remedies.
+• Creates the Trade Remedies Authority to investigate and apply measures against unfair trade practices and injuries to UK industries.

 Progress